akaron/kubeadm_aws/ansible/example/steps.md

 ## use ingress
 Alternatively, use `kubectl apply -f hello.yml` which include an ingress rule.
-Need to manually add route53 record for `hello.k8s.apicat.xyz` (alias to the NLB bound to ingress-nginx-controller).
+Need to manually add route53 record for `hello.apicat.xyz` (alias to the NLB bound to ingress-nginx-controller).

 # jenkins (auto-provision storage in EBS)
 (haven't try the persistent storage part, should use EFS instead)